Dixonium/Amateur/README.md

 ...and more!

+## Contact
+If you’re an employer interested in my work or a developer with questions or suggestions, feel free to reach out to me.
+You can contact me at [dixodev@gmail.com].

+Thank you for visiting my repository.
+Enjoy exploring my projects!

 ## Getting Started

 To get started with these projects, you can clone this repository to your local machine.